HarrisonWilde/Foundations-of-Bayesian-Learning-from-Synthetic-Data/README.md

     --distributed
 ```

 To reproduce the UCI Heart logistic regression results shown in the paper.
-Prior to this the synthetic data must be generated using the PATE-GAN mentioned in the paper, this can be done by executing:
+Prior to this, the synthetic data must be generated using the PATE-GAN mentioned in the paper, this can be done by executing:

 ```
 python run_gan.py -i uci_heart --targets target --no_split --iter 10000 --teachers 75